anderson-optimization/firebase-lib/docs/00-introduction.md

 specific settings, `firebase-lib` can be used to clone a resource and then each duplicate can be altered to a desired state.
 Beyond just path configurability, the library can preset every input for the data methods globally.
-Fixing query or path parameters at the application level is unlikedly to be necessitated.
+Fixing query or path parameters at the application level is unlikely to be necessitated.
 However, preconfiguring data return options or the type of observable that an Angular Fire method produces can be useful.
 Parameter prefilling can also be accomplished at the resource level programmatically and declaratively.
 Both